Kailashsabalniya/Kailashsabalniya/README.md

 - 👀 I’m interested in Web Development and ethical hacking also in bug hubting
 - 🌱 I’m currently learning Full stack web development
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...fell free to contect me on email:kailashsabal786@gmail.com
+- 📫 How to reach me ...free to contect me on email:kailashsabal786@gmail.com

 <!---
 Kailashsabalniya/Kailashsabalniya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.